dappsnation/akita-ng-fire/doc/collection/service/api.md

 ```typescript
 add(entities: E[] | E)
 ```
-Add one or several documents in your collection :
+Add one or several documents in your collection.
 > `add` will create an id on the client-side.

 ```typescript
 remove(ids: string | string[])
 ```
-Remove one or several documents from the collection :
+Remove one or several documents from the collection.

 ```typescript
 update(id: string | string[]  | predicateFn, newStateFn: ((entity: Readonly<E>) => Partial<E>) | Partial<E>)
 ```
-Update one or several documents in the collection :
+Update one or several documents in the collection.